 Jamal Harris Jr.

-Multimedia ReporterJamal Harris Jr. joined the BTPM news team in October of 2024.
-He serves as the local host for NPR’s “All Things Considered” as well as contributing to the Disabilities Beat.
+Multimedia ReporterJamal Harris Jr. joined the BTPM news team in September of 2024.
+He serves as the local host for NPR’s “All Things Considered” as well a government reporter.

 A Cleveland Hill High School and Hilbert College graduate, Jamal stays active in the area.
-He is one of the play-by-play voices for WNY Athletics and is a certified Section 6 basketball referee.
+He is a certified Section 6 basketball referee.

 -